 Steps to success

 Colwood's 5-Year Financial Plan budgets for ongoing infrastructure upgrades to provide more transportation choices for residents and make it safer, more convenient, and more enjoyable to move in and through Colwood.
+Coupled with the new local jobs and amenities that will come with Colwood Corners, Royal Bay, Royal Beach, Allandale District and the Wale District, Colwood has all the pieces in place to vastly improve how we move around and enjoy our community.

 Watch for transportation initiatives to roll out, including:

-- Colwood Transportation Master Plan - the 2015 plan will be updated to reflect current conditions and projections
+- Colwood Transportation Master Plan: the 2015 plan will be updated to reflect current conditions and projections

 - Traffic Impact Analysis for Royal Bay, Royal Beach and Olympic View including future consideration of widening Latoria Road (see graphic below which is available in greater detail at the link)